Bujo key ideas for rapid logging

 When I scan the page I am working on I can see immediately what are the tasks that I need to concentrate first.

-Heart symbol = inspirational ideas and personal mantras.
+♡ = inspirational ideas and personal mantras.

 You get the idea!
 You can create your own signifiers, that will make sense to your entries.

-You definitely don’t have to use the same ones or mark them for the same thing!
+Don’t feel like you have to use the same ones or mark them for the same thing!
 Do your thing!
 These are just a few to get you started.

 Bullet journal key color code